Blaen-geuffordd

-Blaen-geuffordd is a hamlet in the community of Melindwr, Ceredigion, Wales, which is 72.7 miles (117.1 km) from Cardiff and 175.8 miles (282.9 km) from London.
-Blaengeuffordd is represented in the Senedd by Elin Jones (Plaid Cymru) and is part of the Ceredigion constituency in the House of Commons.
+Blaen-geuffordd is a hamlet in the community of Melindwr, Ceredigion, Wales, 4 miles (6 km) to the east of Aberystwyth.
+It is 72.7 miles (117.1 km) from Cardiff and 175.8 miles (282.9 km) from London.
+Blaengeuffordd is represented in the Senedd by Elin Jones (Plaid Cymru) and is part of the Ceredigion Preseli constituency in the House of Commons.